Australian banks say will support low-carbon lending

 Commonwealth Bank of Australia, the second biggest lender, said it would consider environment risks in loan and credit approvals and strengthen due diligence in “high-impact” sectors, without spelling out which areas could be affected.

-“We need to be cognizant of the long-term impact our business has on the economies and communities in which we operate,” CBA’s chief executive officer Ian Narev said in a statement.
+“We need to be cognisant of the long-term impact our business has on the economies and communities in which we operate,” CBA’s chief executive officer Ian Narev said in a statement.

 “An important part of that is rigorously and consistently examining our lending and investment decisions to understand and assess environmental and social impacts.”